-Why Focusing on a Content Marathon, Not a Sprint, is a Good Thing for Your Marketing
+Why Focusing On A Content Marathon, Not A Sprint, Is A Good Thing For Your Marketing

-To win a footrace, you don’t necessarily need technique or style, you just need speed (at least until you become a professional track athlete, at which point style and form are critically important).
+To win a footrace, you don’t necessarily need technique or style; you just need speed (at least until you become a professional track athlete, at which point style and form are critically important).

 The same thing applies to content.